dankogai/js-combinatorics/README.md

 # HEADS UP

-In the next major version update, `js-combinatorics` will go ES2015.
+In the next major version update, `js-combinatorics` has gone ES2015.

 * native iterator instead of custom
 * module. `import` instead of `require`.